outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - make tutorial for interface analysis or at least reading list of posts & docs

-  - add more function maps
+  - add concept maps & system maps

   - abstract functions